-KLP Boligkreditt AS only provides loans mortgaged in residential property generally within 75% of the market value of the mortgaged object.
-In processing loan applications the borrower's servicing ability and the value of the mortgage object is assessed and loans are provided only within set limits and authorizations.

-The market value of the mortgage assets is updated quarterly against Eiendomsverdis of market value of housing in Norway.
+KLP Boligkreditt AS only provides loans mortgaged in residential property.
+In processing loan applications the borrower's servicing ability and the value of the mortgage object is assessed and loans are provided only within set limits and authorisations.
+The market value of the mortage assets is updated quarterly against Eiendomsverdi AS of market value of housing in Norway.